adblockplus/sitescripts/sitescripts/crawler/README.md

 Just add an empty _crawler_ section to _/etc/sitescripts_ or _.sitescripts_.

+If you want to import crawlable sites from easylist (see below), you need to make _easylist\_repository_ point to the local Mercurial repository of easylist.

 Also make sure that the following keys are configured in the _DEFAULT_
 section: